-In the first quarter of 2006, our cash and liquid investments increased by \$9.1 million.
-Operating activities generated \$8.7 million in cash and we received \$3.7 million from our stock plans.
-This was offset by \$3.6 million in purchases of property and equipment.
+In the nine months ended September 30, 2006nine months ended September 30, 2006, our cash and liquid investments increased by \$18.8 million.
+Operating activities generated \$17.3 million in cash, we received \$13.4 million from our stock plans (including tax benefits) and we received \$6.1 million from the sale of one of our buildings.
+This was primarily offset by \$14.9 million in purchases of property and equipment and \$4.0 million for the purchase of treasury stock.